Paradiplomacy: History of paradiplomacy

 The global involvement of subnational government is often linked with the post-war town twinning movement, but can actually be traced back even further.
-Throughout history, cities and towns “have played a central role economically, politically, and culturally in all human societies and precede nation states by some 5,000 years”.
-The historical role and stability of cities can be noted when compared to modern forms of central governance, and the recent appearance of “Westphalian” nation-states four centuries ago, binding subnational governments to the sovereignty of nations.
+Throughout history, cities and towns "have played a central role economically, politically, and culturally in all human societies and precede nation states by some 5,000 years".
+The historical role and stability of cities can be noted when compared to modern forms of central governance, and the recent appearance of "Westphalian" nation-states four centuries ago, binding subnational governments to the sovereignty of nations.

 The first envoys of non-sovereign subnational governments acting as diplomatic representatives can be traced back to the second half of the nineteenth century, with delegates of overseas colonial governments settling in Paris or London.
-And the first formal diplomatic agreement involving a subnational government may have been signed in 1907 between the Brazilian state of Sao Paulo and the country of Japan, for immigration management purposes.
+And the first formal diplomatic agreement involving a subnational government may have been signed in 1907 between the Brazilian state of São Paulo and the country of Japan, for immigration management purposes.

-Cultural motivations led to the first city-to-city twinnings in 1918 between European localities – a growingly popular form of subnational cooperation later labelled “people-to-people diplomacy” by US President Eisenhower.
-Town twinning became an officially recognized instrument of peace and reconciliation in the aftermath of the second world war, inciting a lasting dynamic that led to more than 11.000 twinnings worldwide in the 1990’s, and reaching over 40.000 partnerships today.
+Cultural motivations led to the first city-to-city twinnings in 1918 between European localities, a growingly popular form of subnational cooperation later labelled "people-to-people diplomacy" by US President Eisenhower.
+Town twinning became an officially recognized instrument of peace and reconciliation in the aftermath of the Second World War, inciting a lasting dynamic that led to more than 11,000 twinnings worldwide in the 1990s, and reaching over 40,000 partnerships today.

-Formal cross-border connections also intensified with Europe’s post-war efforts to overcome the defensive legacy of frontiers, fostering peaceful transborder relations through formal economic and cultural agreements.
-Generally facilitated by a decentralization process, the following decades saw a variety of transborder agreements worldwide, such as between US and Canadian states in the 1980’s, between Russian and Japanese provinces in the 1990’s, and between Spanish, French and Italian neighbor regions from 1992 and onward.
-A trend that led to numerous collaborations and agreements for migration and cultural purposes, but also for the management of environmental resources and issues transcending regional limitations and nations’ borders.
+Formal cross-border connections also intensified with Europe's post-war efforts to overcome the defensive legacy of frontiers, fostering peaceful transborder relations through formal economic and cultural agreements.
+Generally facilitated by a decentralization process, the following decades saw a variety of transborder agreements worldwide, such as between US and Canadian states in the 1980s, between Russian and Japanese provinces in the 1990s, and between Spanish, French and Italian neighbor regions from 1992 and onward, a trend that led to numerous collaborations and agreements for migration and cultural purposes, but also for the management of environmental resources and issues transcending regional limitations and nations' borders.